AnyBody/anybody-tutorial/Posture_and_movement/intro.md

 a two-dimensional football kick.
 There are all sorts of reasons why a simple model of this task might be totally inadequate, but it will serve well to demonstrate the idea.
 Please download a model to begin on.
-{download}`Right-click the link and save the file Kick1.any <Downloads/Kick1.any>` in some working directory.
+{download}`Right-click the link and save the fileKick1.any <Downloads/Kick1.any>` in some working directory.
 Then open it up in the AnyBody Modeling System, load it in and open a Model View window to have a look at the model.
 You should see something like this (except the legends):